gremo/nest-winston/README.md

 npm run start:dev
 ```

-If you want to upgrade to a major o minor version, have a look at the [upgrade](#upgrade) section.
+If you want to upgrade to a major or minor version, have a look at the [upgrade](#upgrade) section.

 ## Quick start